4

 Itinerary

 Upon arrival into Las Vegas, it is recommended that you clear customs and make your way to the group hotel specified in your final tour voucher.
-You will meet with your group leader and other members of the group the following morning when the group briefing will take place.
-Overnight: Mardi Gras Hotel (3-star) or similar, 1 night.
+You will meet with your group leader and other members of the group the following morning when the group briefing will take place. _____________________________________________________________________________ • Overnight: Tuscany Suites & Casino, 1 night.

 Meals: Nil

 Your tour leader will meet you at the hotel in the morning for the group briefing.
 We head out to nearby Utah, where we commence our first walks at Snow Creek Canyon.
-Here trails lead over petrified sand dunes past lava tubes and interesting geological formations.
-Overnight: Ramada 3* or similar, 2 nights Drive time: ~120 miles / 190 km or 2 hrs Walking time Lava Tube to Moqui Marbles: ~3 m / 5 km, approx. 2-3 hours, Elevation difference: +/-150 m
+Here trails lead over petrified sand dunes past lava tubes and interesting geological formations. _____________________________________________________________________________ • Overnight: Ramada by Wyndham - St. George, 2 nights • Drive time: ~120 mi / 190 km or 2 hrs _____________________________________________________________________________ • Lava Tube to Moqui Marbles: 3 mi / 5 km, 2-3 hrs, +/-150 m

 Meals: B,L

 We have a full day to enjoy the wonders of Zion National Park, where a little desert creek, the Virgin River, has carved an 800m-deep canyon out of dark red sandstone cliffs.
 Some of the west’s most iconic walks are to be found here, such as the famous Angel’s Landing with its Via Ferrata and Observation Point.
-The group will hike to Observation Point, while those wanting the experience of Angel’s Landing (a sandstone monolith often used as a landing spot by majestic condors) can head out on their own up this trail.
-Drive time: ~80 miles / 120 km or 50 + 50 min.
-Observation Point: ~5-6 hrs, approx. 7.4 miles/11km, elevation difference: +/-650m Angel’s Landing: ~4-5 hrs, approx. 5 miles / 8 km, elevation difference: +/-450m
+The group will hike to Observation Point, while those wanting the experience of Angel’s Landing (permits required and must be reserved by individuals in advance) can head out on their own up this trail. _____________________________________________________________________________ • Overnight: Sleep Inn - Hurricane, 1 night • Drive time: ~80 mi / 120 km or 50 min _____________________________________________________________________________ • Emerald Pools: 3 mi / 5 km, 2-3 hrs, +/-200 m

 Meals: B,L

 We soon reach Bryce Canyon National Park via winding mountain roads.
 Of all the parks, Bryce Canyon is considered by many to be the most beautiful.
 Tectonic forces uplifted an ancient lakebed, exposing the soft sandstone deposit to the elements.
 Over time, the frost and wind erosion continued to chisel them and created a true wonderland of rocks.
 We walk through a giant amphitheater filled with purple, pink, and dark red stone towers.
 In autumn, the fall colors contrast magically with the red rocks, while in spring the wildflowers enchant with their fleeting beauty.
 Because of its elevation, this is the coldest place in the south west, and snow conditions vary from year to year.
-We may be walking on icy trails with step on crampons or use our snow shoes to access the many sights.
-Overnight: Bryce View Lodge (2-3-star) or similar, 1 night.
-Drive time: ~140 miles / 220 km or 2 hrs Peekaboo and Navajo Loop: ~4 hrs, approx. 8 miles / 13km, Elevation difference: +/-300 m
+We may be walking on icy trails with step on crampons or use our snow shoes to access the many sights. _____________________________________________________________________________ • Overnight: Best Western Plus - Ruby's Inn, 1 night. • Drive time: ~140 mi / 220 km or 2 hrs _____________________________________________________________________________ • Queens Garden and Navajo Loop: 3 mi / 5 km, 3 hrs, +/-200 m

 Meals: B,L

 Continuing over the amazing Highway 12 we skirt Boulder Mountain.
 The Burr Trail is a little known track through stunning desert scenery.
 A remote hike takes us to one of the most amazing overlooks: Strike Valley.
 From here we have vast views over Utah’s desert, the Henry Mountains, and the striking giant monocline of Capitol Reef.
-We then continue to our hotel on Lake Powell and with a little luck experience a beautiful sunset.
-Overnight: Defiance House (3-star) or Ticaboo Lodge or similar, 1 night.
-Drive time: ~150 miles / 240 km or 2.5 hrs Strike Valley Overlook: ~4 hrs, approx. 6miles / 10km, elevation difference: +/-100m
+We spend the night in Torrey just outside of our next National Park. _____________________________________________________________________________ • Overnight: Red Sands Hotel, 1 night. • Drive time: ~150 mi / 240 km or 2.5 hrs _____________________________________________________________________________ • Strike Valley Overlook: ~4 hrs, 6 mi / 10 km, +/-100 m

 Meals: B,L

 At Goblin Valley State Park we marvel at the rock formations creating a labyrinth of mushroom rocks.Then we head out to a breathtaking loop hike in a remote slot Canyon of San Rafael Reef.
 Some tight squeezing through the narrows will be required (this hike is not possible on a rainy day due to flash flood danger).
-Our hotel is in the sleepy town of Green River.
-Overnight: America Best Value Inn (3-star) or similar, 1 night.
-Drive time: ~140 miles / 220 km or 2-3 hrs San Rafael Reef Canyons: ~5 hrs, approx. 8 miles / 13km, elevation difference: +/-200 m
+Then, we make our way to our hotel in Moab for the night where we can dive right into our next National Park. _____________________________________________________________________________ • Overnight: Moab Valley Inn, 1 night. • Drive time: ~140 mi / 220 km or 2-3 hrs _____________________________________________________________________________ • Little Wild Horse Canyon: 1.8 mi / 2.9 km, 1.5 hrs, +/- 125 m

 Meals: B,L

 Arches National Park is famous among hikers.
 Here we find a maze of twisted, dark red sandstone fins eroded into more than 2000 arches.
 Trails lead through this wonderland of rocks and provide never-ending photo opportunities.
 We start with a walk on the Primitive Trail to Double O Arch.
-Then we head over slick rock to Delicate Arch, often framed by the snow covered La Sal Mountains.
-Overnight: Our hotel is in the little town of Monticello at the Inn of the Canyons (3-star) or similar, 2 nights Drive time: ~100 miles / 160 km, or 2 hrs Double O Arch: ~2-3 hrs, ca. 4 miles / 7 km, elevation difference: +/-140 m Delicate Arch: ~2.5 hrs, approx. 3 miles / 4.8 km, elevation difference: +/-184 m
+Then we head over slick rock to Delicate Arch, often framed by the snow covered La Sal Mountains. _____________________________________________________________________________ • Overnight: Inn of the Canyons, 2 nights • Drive time: ~100 mi / 160 km, or 2 hrs _____________________________________________________________________________ • Double O Arch: 4 mi / 7 km, 2-3 hrs, +/-140 m • Delicate Arch: 3 mi / 4.8 km, 2.5 hrs, +/-184 m

 Meals: B,L

-Canyonlands National Park is a huge park consisting of 3 different regions.
-The Needles District is little visited yet fabulous for hiking.
-Trails lead over rock fins, through rock fissures and at times over ladders and slick rock past towers, walls, and arches of dark red sandstone.
-Drive time: ~100 miles / 160 km or 1.5 hrs Squaw Loop: ~5-6 hrs, approx. 8 miles / 13 km, elevation difference: +/-200 m
+Canyonlands National Park is a huge park consisting of three different regions.
+The Needles District is less visited yet fabulous for hiking.
+Trails lead over rock fins, through rock fissures and at times over ladders and slick rock past towers, walls, and arches of dark red sandstone. _____________________________________________________________________________ • Overnight: Inn of the Canyons • Drive time: ~100 mi / 160 km or 1.5 hrs _____________________________________________________________________________ • Squaw Loop: ~8 mi / 13 km, 5-6 hrs, +/-200 m

 Meals: B,L

 We continue our journey heading south towards the Grand Canyon soon reaching Monument Valley.
-The local tribe offers guided Jeep tours, allowing you a deeper insight into the world of the nomadic peoples that inhabit this area (not included, approx. $75).
-Then we head to Chinle, the small Navajo settlement at Canyon de Chelly National Monument where we stay in the historic, 1896 trading post built of adobe brick.
-Overnight: Thunderbird Lodge (2-3-star) or similar, 2 nights.
-Drive time: ~220 miles / 350 km or 4 hrs
+The local tribe will take you out on a guided Jeep tours, allowing you a deeper insight into the world of the nomadic peoples that inhabit this area.
+Then we head to Chinle, the small Navajo settlement at Canyon de Chelly National Monument where we stay in the historic, 1896 trading post built of adobe brick. _____________________________________________________________________________ • Overnight: Thunderbird Lodge, 2 nights. • Drive time: ~220 mi / 350 km or 4 hrs

 Meals: B,L

 Canyon de Chelly is a very special place.
 The canyon has been inhabited for over 4000 years and the Anasazi or “Ancient Ones” that lived here between 350 and 1300 A.D. supported a thriving community of farmers.
 The Ancient Ones built their settlements into the canyon cliffs to protect against enemies.
 The Navajo arrived in the area around the year 1400, proclaiming “Spider Rock” as the most sacred site of their religion.
-The Navajos thrived in the valley until the arrival of the Europeans.
-After prolonged battle, Kit Carson accepted the largest Native American surrender in US history in 1864, when 8000 Navajo surrendered.
-After imprisonment at Fort Sumner, the Navajo returned to their beloved, sacred canyon to reestablish their farms and way of life.
 Today the Navajo continue to live on their farms, only accessible by 4x4 or foot.
 Because of the culturally sensitive nature, walks are only allowed with local guides.
 On our trip, we descend into the canyon on the Bare Rock Trail, traveling along farms, 1000-year-old rock art panels, and 800-year-old cliff dwellings.
-In this place we explore the magic and the silence of the canyons (some trails require creek crossings, bring water sandals for wet conditions).
-Twin to Bare Rock Trail: ~5-6 hrs, approx. 11 miles / 17km, elevation difference: +/-300 m
+In this place we explore the magic and the silence of the canyons. *some trails require creek crossings, bring water sandals for wet conditions _____________________________________________________________________________ • Overnight: Thunderbird Lodge _____________________________________________________________________________ • Twin to Bare Rock Trail: ~5-6 hrs, 11 miles / 17 km, +/-300 m

 Meals: B,L